 - Accumulated Operating Surplus: means the accumulated excess of Operating Revenues over Operating Expenses less Inter-Fund Transfers from current and prior years.
-Accumulated Operating Surplus is a term defined by the Public Sector Accounting Standards (PS1201).
-While boards of education may use the term Reserves to denote 'Surplus', when it comes to financial statements and budgets the term Surplus should be used. - Accumulated Operating Deficit: means the accumulated excess of Operating Expenses over Operating Revenues less Inter-Fund Transfers from current and prior years. - Annual Operating Surplus: is the amount by which a fiscal year's Operating Revenue exceeds that same fiscal year's Operating Expenses and Interfund Transfers. - Annual Operating Deficit: is the amount by which a fiscal year's Operating Expenses and Interfund Transfers exceed that same fiscal year's Operating Revenues. - Inter-Fund Transfers: means the transfer of funds from one fund to another (e.g., between Operating Fund and Capital Fund). - Internally Restricted Operating Surplus: means a portion of an Accumulated Operating Surplus that has been set aside through a board motion for specified use in future years. - Local Capital: is comprised of previous years' available operating surpluses, which are transferred to Local Capital with board approval; revenues from sale of capital assets; and investment income earned on these funds. - Operating Expenses: are the total of all expenses in the Operating Fund as disclosed on Schedule 2 of the annual financial statements.
+Accumulated Operating Surplus is a term defined by the Public Sector Accounting Standards (PS1201). - Accumulated Operating Deficit: means the accumulated excess of Operating Expenses over Operating Revenues less Inter-Fund Transfers from current and prior years. - Annual Operating Surplus: is the amount by which a fiscal year's Operating Revenue exceeds that same fiscal year's Operating Expenses and Interfund Transfers. - Annual Operating Deficit: is the amount by which a fiscal year's Operating Expenses and Interfund Transfers exceed that same fiscal year's Operating Revenues. - Inter-Fund Transfers: means the transfer of funds from one fund to another (e.g., between Operating Fund and Capital Fund). - Internally Restricted Operating Surplus: means a portion of an Accumulated Operating Surplus that has been set aside through a board motion for specified use in future years.

-- Operating Revenue: is the total of all revenue in the Operating Fund as disclosed on Schedule 2 of the annual financial statements. - Surplus Reserves: Accumulated Surplus which is set aside and identified under Reserve categories - Special Purpose Fund: consists of targeted funding provided to the school district for a specific purpose.
+- Local Capital: is comprised of previous years' available operating surpluses, which are transferred to Local Capital with board approval; revenues from sale of capital assets; and investment income earned on these funds. - Operating Expenses: are the total of all expenses in the Operating Fund as disclosed on Schedule 2 of the annual financial statements. - Operating Revenue: is the total of all revenue in the Operating Fund as disclosed on Schedule 2 of the annual financial statements. - Special Purpose Fund: consists of targeted funding provided to the school district for a specific purpose.
 Pursuant to Sections 156(4) and (5) of the School Act, each special purpose fund must be accounted for in accordance with the terms of that special purpose fund.
 Treasury Board Restricted Contribution Regulation 198/2011, issued in November 2011, defines a restricted contribution as 'a contribution that is subject to a legislative or contractual stipulation or restriction as to its use'.
 Special purpose fund expenses are contingent on the amount of revenue received for the purpose of providing a specific service or program. - Unrestricted Operating Surplus (Contingency): means the accumulated Operating Surplus built up in the School District's Operating Fund that has not been designated for specific uses.